nielsdoorn/nielsdoorn.github.io/index.md

 - studying the sensemaking approaches of students while modelling test cases
 - researching the effects of introducing testing early, seamlessly and subtle in existing courses
-- designing experiments to understand misconceptions in testing by students
 - designing experiments to gain an initial insight into the possible effects of biases in testing

 ## Poster and presentation at ITiCSE 2022